 A successful design starts with a complete set of specifications and a good concept.

-But the elaboration of this often also requires a lot of attention.
-Is the intended stiffness achieved?
-Are the material stresses within the set requirements?
-Is there no hidden stick slip?
-Does the composition meet the required dimensional accuracy if all production tolerances are taken into account?
-What failure mechanisms are there?
+But it often takes a lot of attention to get it right.
+Is the desired stiffness achieved?
+Are the material stresses within the specified requirements?
+Is there no hidden stick-slip?
+Does the composition meet the required dimensional accuracy, taking into account all manufacturing tolerances?
+What are the failure mechanisms?

 These are all questions that can be answered in the design phase.
 I (Jaap Vink) have solid experience with these kinds of fine mechanical analyses.
 My years of practical experience provide a broad perspective.

 I started as a developer at Canon Production Printing (then Océ) in Venlo.
 Within the development of a wide format scanner printer (up to A0), I worked on the scanning module and the exposure module.